findingmarbles/Retromat/README.md

  * Simple interface
  * Consistent
   * Activities are written in short, straightforward language.
 For the time being this means that I edit all submitted activities.
-In the future this could be handled by a committee at one point.
+I could hand this over to other people at some point in the future.
  * Pretty